nkarast/PyNAFF/README.rst

 -  Panagiotis Zisopoulos (pzisopou .at. cern .dot. ch)

-A Python module that implements the `Numerical Analysis of Fundamental Frequencies method of J. Lashkar`_.
-The code works either as a script (as the original code of Lashkar) or loaded as a module in Python/Julia code or jupyter-like notebooks (i.e. SWAN).
+A Python module that implements the `Numerical Analysis of Fundamental Frequencies method of J. Laskar`_.
+The code works either as a script (as the original code of Laskar) or loaded as a module in Python/Julia code or jupyter-like notebooks (i.e. SWAN).

 Example of Usage